 2016 Stakeholder survey

-Our 2016 Stakeholder survey results were the third survey to measure stakeholder satisfaction with our performance and effectiveness.
+Our 2016 Stakeholder survey results were the third survey to measure stakeholder satisfaction of our performance and effectiveness.
 The 2016 results summary below highlights significant achievements.

 Our stakeholders and partners agree that achieving better outcomes is a long-term process.
 Most think it will take at least five years to make a difference.